Nrealus/csharp-extensions/README.md

 ### **Various Extensions**

-A few small general utility classes that can be used in an project.
+A few simple general utility classes that can be used in probably any project.

 Though the present code is in c#, it can be easily converted to other languages.